 The bell is mainly made of bronze/copper, with a small percentage of tin and a tiny amount of lead, gold, silver, zinc, and arsenic.
 It weighs over 2,000 lbs. and was named by the abolitionists who wanted to end slavery.
 This symbolic bell has been at the center of the historical landmarks in Philadelphia and continues to grab the attention of people from around the world.

 #18.
 Schuylkill River

 The Schuylkill River runs along the east side of Pennsylvania.
 On either side of the River is fairmount park which consists of two park sections named East Park and West Park.
 The unique name of the river comes from the original Delaware inhabitants which mean “to take refuge” in Dutch.

 People who visit this river often enjoy engaging in activities such as rowing, dragon boat, and paddling.
 Visitors may also choose to hike the trails of Schuylkill, which are open every day from sunrise to sunset.

 #19.
 City Tavern

-During the 18th and 19th century, the City Tavern was one of the best spots for people to chow down on great food and drinks.
-The frequent customers of this tavern included Thomas Jefferson, Ben Franklin and Paul Revere.
+During the 18th and 19th centuries, the City Tavern was one of the best spots for people to chow down on great food and drinks.
+The frequent customers of this tavern included Thomas Jefferson, Ben Franklin, and Paul Revere.
 Many politicians, socialites, and business owners frequented the City Tavern.